Roadmaps can smooth alignment, improve strategic organization and centralize team collaboration—regardless of what kind of business you have.

 A project roadmap offers a project manager—and their relevant stakeholders—with a high-level overview of the project’s goals, initiatives and deliverables.
 This can be project leads for sales, marketing, HR, or otherwise; this roadmap applies to all your business departments.
 Roadmaps provide a bird’s eye view of a project, so that a project manager can get all their stakeholders on the same page regarding the major components of the project like milestones and overall objectives.

 Get all your project stakeholders on the same page using this roadmap template.
-Check it out here.
+Check out the project roadmap template.

 Strategic roadmap example